nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. The user enters `delete NUMBER` where `NUMBER` refers to the index of the command to be deleted.
 The user input is parsed by the Parser class which creates a new `DeleteCommand` object.

 2. `Eventlist#remove()` is called which will delete the event with the specified index.

+### Exit

+This feature allows users to terminate this app.
+By inputting `bye`, the isExit flag of the app will be changed to true, and the app will exit with an exit message.

 ## Documentation